 Many other psychologists were skeptical of the results of the experiment—it seemed almost impossible that one fifteen-minute exercise could so greatly improve academic success.
 But Garcia, Aronson, Good, and Cohen argued that this was exactly what had happened.
 They argued that 1) self-affirmation (in this case, writing a letter about one’s values) is a powerful way to reduce the impact of identity cues, and 2) a simple fifteen-minute exercise causes a chain reaction: self-affirmation causes more success early on, which in turn inspires the students to continue ignoring negative identity cues and succeeding in class throughout the year.

 The psychologists’ analysis further explains why a seemingly trivial exercise can have a large impact on academic performance for the entire year: the trivial exercise causes short-term improvement, which in turn causes further improvement for the rest of the year.

 Shortly afterwards, Catherine Good and Joshua Aronson tested whether certain forms of coaching could improve ability-stereotyped students’ performances.
 They took a group of minority junior high school students living in Texas and assigned them mentors, some of whom stressed that intelligence could be expanded with hard work, and the rest of whom stressed the importance of avoiding drug use.
-The study found that students who’d received the former kind of mentoring performed noticeably better on their statewide tests for the year.
+The study found that students who’d received the former kind of mentoring performed noticeably better on their statewide tests for the year—particularly girls in math.

 The experiment upholds the other results discussed in the chapter: self-affirmation and an emphasis on values and goals leads to a noticeable improvement on tests.